-Leighton Flowers is dogmatic that his soteriological approach (which he refers to as “Provisionism”) cannot rightly be identified with the ancient heresy known as semi-Pelagianism (from here on out I will refer to it as one word, Semipelagianism).
-It has become common for those of us who disagree with him to level that accusation, and I would like to briefly explain why, in my estimation, the accusation is accurate, despite his denial.
+Leighton Flowers is dogmatic that his soteriological approach (which he refers to as “Provisionism”) cannot be rightly identified with the ancient heresy known as semi-Pelagianism (from here on out I will refer to it as one word, Semipelagianism).
+Nonetheless, it is common for those of us who disagree with Dr. Flowers to level that accusation against him.
+Thus, I will briefly explain why, in my estimation, the accusation is accurate, despite his denial.

 What is Provisionism?

 We deny that Adam’s sin resulted in the incapacitation of any person’s free will…“A Statement of the Traditional Southern Baptist Understanding of God’s Plan of Salvation”

-To further demonstrate the Provisionist emphasis on this issue, I want to draw attention to some of the statements made by Leighton Flowers, who is undeniably the most notable, influential Provisionist in the country.
-He has two videos explaining an acrostic which briefly defines the Provisionist Soteriology (a response to Calvinism’s T.U.L.I.P.).
-In both he very clearly articulates this point.
+To further demonstrate the Provisionist emphasis on this issue, I want to draw attention to some of the statements made by Dr. Leighton Flowers, who is undeniably the most notable and influential Provisionist in the country.
+He has two videos explaining an acrostic which briefly defines Provisionist Soteriology (a response to Calvinism’s T.U.L.I.P.).
+In both videos, he very clearly articulates this point.

 People sin which separates us from fellowship with God… but yet we’re still responsible.
 In other words, we don’t lose our ability to respond because of our sin or because of the Fall.
 Because that’s the assumption that’s often brought by both Arminians and Calvinists- at least classical Arminians- is that because of the Fall we’re unable to respond positively to God’s appeals to be reconciled from that Fall unless God does some supernatural work on us… We believe that people are sinful, they’re fallen, but they’re still responsible; meaning, they’re still able to respond to Gods appeal to be reconciled.”Link to source

-In other video with the same purpose he made similar claims,
+In the other video with the same purpose he made similar claims,